 I pulled my reading glasses out and viewed the receipt, it surely said #00, I kept it out just in case and looked for a stand-to-the-side spot to wait on my classic Italian on whole wheat.

 As I stood off to the side thinking about my ‘number’ I thought of one of those church messages I’d heard before how God sees us as special valuing every hair on our head.
 But, soon I pendulum swung back to my earlier thoughts about feeling like a cow in a herd on this crowded Monday morning.
-TSA was on extra guard and everyone was clearly on edge as ‘protesters’ were present and arrested the day before at this very airport.
+TSA was on extra guard, and everyone was clearly on edge as ‘protesters’ were present and arrested the day before at this very airport in Charlotte.

 On this day, their anger was about immigration.
-The arguing and protesting over every word stated by anyone has gotten to the point where I do not feel like reading a newspaper, turning on the TV and definitely staying away from social media.
-If you are reading this at another date, it is probably a different thing the President did or did not do.
+The arguing and protesting over every word stated by anyone has gotten to the point where I do not feel like reading a newspaper, turning on the TV, and definitely want to stay away from social media.
+If you are reading this on another date, it is probably a different thing the President did or did not do.
 Of course, those on the other side are telling how great he is fixing the mess the former one did or did not do, or the one who lost would have done.
 There are arguments on both sides that are right and wrong.
 It seems like it never ends.
 All I wanted was my sub as I glanced at the long waiting line, as I was becoming hangry.

 Impressively the Quizno’s workers were on a roll as sub after sub was prepared and delivered.
 The wrapper called out sub 84, 85 and before we knew it 96 ..
 97..
 98,